RyanBabij/WorldSim/README.md

 I don't have a makefile or anything so you have to do it manually.

 I do a lot of compilation so I use LLVM clang++ for quick test builds, and MingW-W64 g++ for release builds.
-Ideally you will want to set up both of these, but you can install just MingW-W64 if you prefer.
+Ideally you will want to set up both of these, but you can skip clang++ and just use MingW-W64 if you prefer.
+However clang++ compiles like twice as fast as g++ so it's pretty cool.

 I have tested these instructions on a fresh Windows 10 install, so hopefully they should work for everyone.
 Setting up the environment on Linux is probably much easier but I do most of my development on Windows.